-Victorian Era green tea ice cream recipes that you can use to make a homemade ice cream with a distinctive green tea flavor.
-It's an easily made frozen treat that's delicious anytime.
-The all-natural flavor of homemade ice cream makes it healthily refreshing.
+Use these green tea ice cream recipes from the Victorian Era to make a homemade ice cream with a distinctive green tea flavor.
+It's a frozen treat that's delicious anytime.
+The all-natural flavor of the homemade ice cream makes it healthy and refreshing.

 The Complete Confectioner, Pastry Cook, and Baker (1864)